jeffwilcox/jeffwilcox.blog/_posts/2013-08-12-command-line-improvements.md

 These "silly" verbose details will be prefixed with `silly:`.

 Here's a LONG example of listing virtual machines.
-Note that I've redacted some things such as certificate details and subscription specifics:
+Note that I've redacted some things such as certificate details and subscription specifics; lots of JSON for sure.

 <pre class="brush: bash">
 jwmac:~ jeffwilcox$ azure vm list -vv